Myanmar architecture: Colonial era

+Modernist era

+Following Burma's independence in 1948, various architects created a new style with the attitude of the modern and independent nation.
+In the 1950s, the American architect Benjamin Polk designed the Pitakataik (also known as the Buddhist Tripitaka Library) for the University of Yangon featuring the brutalist bare concrete style due to shortages of other construction materials.
+In the 1960s, the Burmese architect U Kyaw Min designed the mausoleum for independence hero and poet Thakin Kodaw Hmaing, featuring art deco decorations with the brutalist style.
+Soviet architects Kaleriya Kislova and Viktor Andreyev designed the Inya Lake Hotel in the Soviet style of rest and relaxation, using the shape of a submarine for the hotel.
+This more modernist style of repeating units was also used earlier in 1958 for the Yangon Children's Hospital by Burmese architect U Tun Than.

 Notable structures

 Shwedagon Pagoda

 The Shwedagon Pagoda in Yangon is a stupa and a focal point of Buddhism in Myanmar.
 At 99.4 m high, the stupa is covered with gold leaf and plate.
 It is surrounded by smaller shrines, and is topped with a gem-encrusted seinbu (diamond bud) and a seven-tiered hti representing Burmese spirituality.
 Every four or five years, its gold is repaired or replaced.
 The stupa, built by a Theravada Buddhist society, is said to contain strands of the Buddha's hair.

 Built to be walked around, visitors pass astrological representations of the eight days of a Burmese week.
 The platform includes devotional centres at the cardinal compass points and dozens of smaller stupas, including the Golden Elder.
 Bodhi trees, images of the Buddha and other spiritual figures, and the 16-ton Singu Min Bell (formerly known as the Maha Ganda Bell) decorate the exterior.

 The pagoda has been a centre of Buddhist devotion and a forum for political activism.
 During the anti-colonial demonstrations of the nationalist Thakin Party in 1938 and 1939, "strike centres" were set up around the pagoda.
 In 1988, as the Burmese Socialist Programme Party was collapsing, Shwedagon was a platform for pro-democracy political demonstrations.
 On 26 August 1988, Aung San Suu Kyi spoke before a large audience about democracy at the pagoda's west gate.